chararch/gobatch/README.md

 ### Write a Chunk step

-You must implement the three interfaces to build a chunk step:
+To build a chunk step, you should implement the following interfaces, only the Reader is required:
 ```go
 type Reader interface {
     //Read each call of Read() will return a data item, if there is no more data, a nil item will be returned.